-Kansas freshman Josh Jackson says he is entering NBA draft
+Kansas freshman Josh Jackson declare for NBA draft

 LAWRENCE, Kan.
-(AP) — Kansas freshman Josh Jackson has announced he will enter the NBA draft.
+(AP) — Josh Jackson declared for the NBA draft on Monday after one of the best freshman seasons in Kansas history, one marked by plenty of highlights on the floor and a few distractions off it.

-Jackson, who released a statement on Monday, was the Big 12 Newcomer of the Year after averaging 16.3 points and 7.4 rebounds per game.
-He helped the Jayhawks to a 31-5 record and a berth in the NCAA Tournament’s Elite Eight.
+The 6-foot-8 swingman, who is considered a certain lottery pick, was the Big 12 newcomer of the year after averaging 16.3 points and 7.4 rebounds.
+He helped the Jayhawks to a 31-5 record and its 13th straight regular season Big 12 title before losing to Oregon in the Elite Eight of the NCAA Tournament.

-The 6-foot-8 Jackson has signed with former NBA player B.J.
+Jackson signed with former NBA player B.J.
 Armstrong of Wasserman Media Group.

-Jackson arrived at Kansas after a stellar prep career in Detroit and Napa, California.
-He says in the statement that after “consulting with my family, I have decided to enter the 2017 NBA Draft and pursue my dream of playing professional basketball.”
+“After thoroughly consulting with my family, I have decided to enter the 2017 NBA draft and pursue my dream of playing professional basketball,” Jackson said in a statement Monday.

 Most Read Stories